-A business organization is an establishment intended to carry commercial business by producing goods or services and meet the customers’ needs.
-Most of the organizations have a standard such as social structure, purpose goals, utilization of resources, rules and regulations, etc.
+A business organisation is an establishment intended to carry commercial business by producing goods or services and meet the customers’ needs.
+Most of the organisations have a standard such as social structure, purpose goals, utilisation of resources, rules and regulations, etc.

-Lets us now understand what are these forms of business organization
+Lets us now understand what are these forms of business organisation

 Related link: Types of Entrepreneurship